XodoDocs/docstrap/README.md

 	- duplicate return values will not be included (checks if a non-0 index value has a type but no description; may optimize later).
 	- return value names are parsed and extracted into Name column.
 Use syntax: `@returns {type} <name> - <description>`.
 * __hideMethodSignature__ Defaults to false.
 When false, method headers will look like `foo(arg1, arg2)`.
 When true, method headers will exclude the signature and simply have `foo`.
-* __"sourceRoot"__ Defaults to null.
+* __sourceRoot__ Defaults to null.
 When a string is provided, this will be used as the root when generating links to source files.
-* __"renderConstantsFor"__ Defaults to null.
+* __renderConstantsFor__ Defaults to null.
 The array should contain the names of files.
 If a member of something in that file is an object, the keys of that member will be listed.
 For example:
 	```
 	// Food.js
 	export const Food = {